What Are Sitelinks?

 Make Sure Your Site Ranks for Your Brand Name

-Mention your brand name in relevant places on your pages and within your content, and follow the best practices in this list regarding internal links, title tags, and overall site structure.
+Mention your brand name in relevant areas on your pages and within your content.
+Follow best practices for internal links, title tags, and overall site structure.
+Also, build brand awareness through social media and digital PR.

 Here’s an example of Klaviyo ranking with sitelinks for a term related to its brand: